Vamsi1823/MvcMovie/MvcMovie/README.txt

 The MvcMovieContext is configured to connect to the database and map Movie objects to records, registered in the Dependency Injection container.
 The ASP.NET Core Configuration system reads the ConnectionString key, retrieved from the appsettings.json file for local development.
-To inspect the database, use SQL Server Object Explorer (SSOX), right-click on the Movie table to view its structure in the Designer, noting the default primary key property named ID.
+To inspect the database, I use SQL Server Object Explorer (SSOX), right-clicked on the Movie table to view its structure in the Designer, noting the default primary key property named ID.
-Additionally, explore the table data by right-clicking on the Movie table and selecting "View Data" in SSOX.
+Additionally, I explored the table data by right-clicking on the Movie table and selecting "View Data" in SSOX.

 2024-01-28
 2000